Qingtao-Cao/obix/docs/mg_adaptor.md

 		<str name="device_href" val="/M1/DH1/A/"/>
 	</obj>

-In above example, all devices will have their history facilities created under "/obix/historyService/histories/M1/DH1/", where "M1" and "DH1" stands for the names of data centre and data hall respectively, and the BCM named "4A-1A" will have device contract for itself and all its CBs on-board created under "/obix/deviceRoot/M1/DH1/A/".
-As a result, its oBIX contract looks like below:
+In the above example, all devices have their history facilities created under "/obix/historyService/histories/M1/DH1/", where "M1" and "DH1" stands for the names of data centre and data hall respectively, and the BCM named "4A-1A" will have device contract for itself and all its CBs on-board created under "/obix/deviceRoot/M1/DH1/A/".
+As a result, its oBIX contract looks like the example below:

 	<obj name="4A-1A" href="/obix/deviceRoot/4A-1A" is="nextdc:VerisBCM">
 		<int name="SlaveID" href="SlaveID" val="1"/>